 Q. I’m not a NAHU member now, but I’d like to join.
 How do I do that?

 When you sign-up for NextAgency you’ll be able to join your local NAHU chapter as part of the process.
 Or you can join now at NAHU.org.
 In many states, the discount we offer NAHU members more than covers their NAHU dues.
 Even if it doesn’t, NAHU is a tremendous value.
-NAHU represents brokers’ interests in Washington and your state capital, providing powerful education and compliance tools and offering the chance to network with professional colleagues.
+NAHU represents brokers’ interests in Washington and your state capital, provides powerful education and compliance tools and offers the chance to network with professional colleagues.

 Q. I pay annually, what if I hire a Writing Broker in the middle of my license year?

 Q. What if somone leaves my agency, can I use their NextAgency license for another broker?